pass518224/libericc/howtomaintain.md

 ### soot.Value
 A interface in soot, represents data or expression.
 Local, FieldRef, Constant, Expr all implement Value.
-Used as data-flow fact in *IDEProblem.*
+Used as data-flow fact in *ConstantPropagationProblem.*

 ### libericc.value.GeneralValue
 A abstract class, represents the value of data-flow fact(soot.Value).
 IntentValue, PrimitiveDataValue, BottomValue extends it.

+### libericc.value.DataValue
+The normal implementation of GeneralValue

+### libericc.value.PrimitiveDataValue
+Special implementation for DataValue.
+Implement ComparableGeneralValue.

+### libericc.value.StringValue
+Special implementation for DataValue.
+Implement EqualableGeneralValue.

+### libericc.value.interface.ComparableGeneralValue, libericc.value.interface.EqualableGeneralValue
+Interface for GeneralValue.
+Means the value is able to compare/equal to another value.

-### libericc.ide.IDEProblem
+### libericc.ide.ConstantPropagationProblem
 extends *soot.jimple.toolkits.ide.DefaultJimpleIDETabulationProblem*
 #### getNormalFlow(), getCallFlow(), getReturnFlow(), getCallToReturnFlow()
 return a *heros.FlowFunction* at a stmt, call to a method, return from a method, direct call-to-return